jostimian/PasswordGenerator/README.md

 # Issues
 No issues so far
-If you found any issues please create a new issue in the issue tab i **i will make sure to fix all of the problems a soon as posible**
+If you found any issues please create a new issue in the issue tab **i will make sure to fix all of the problems a soon as posible**